 b) In most instances your departure airport will be assigned according to the country from which you apply.
 The flight will either be free or subsidised and a regional supplement due.

-d) After you have confirmed your westbound (to US) flight, any changes will incur a penalty fee of $100 prior to departure.
-If you reject you’re assigned westbound flight within 48 hours of your flight the penalty is increased and can be up to the full price of your ticket.
+d) After you have confirmed your westbound (to US) flight, any changes may incur a minimum penalty fee of $325 (minimum) prior to departure.
+If you reject your assigned westbound flight once your flight is ticketed, the penalty is increased and can be up to the full price of your ticket.

 e) Understand that Camp America flights, unless specified otherwise, will normally depart from and return to London (unless a special surcharge is paid to Camp America in order to depart from another airport) and that you are responsible for any other transport costs prior to departure and upon your return.

 f) You agree to be present in good time for all flights or other transportation provided or arranged by Camp America.
 Camp America will not provide or be responsible for alternative transportation, except in the case of illness or accident in accordance with its group insurance policy.

 a) You understand that you must make your own way back to your assigned U.S. departure airport (usually New York) at the end of the programme in time for your return flight and pay any transportation costs from your camp to the airport.

 b) Detailed procedures of eastbound (from US) flights will be sent to you from April 1st.

 c) Due to a high volume of air travel there are certain dates that may be very difficult to book flights back from the USA.
 For summer 2021 these dates are August 26th to Sept 4th.
 Unless a flight date is requested before April 1st we may be unable to provide flights during the specified dates.